 You can find both short-term and long-term addiction treatment in Georgia depending on your recovery needs.

 In some cases, you may need longer treatment if you have a dual diagnosis.
-However, having a co-occurring disorder does not mean you have to have longer treatment.
+However, having a co-occurring disorder does not necessarily mean you will require longer treatment.

 Your recovery depends on factors that are entirely unique to you and your recovery goals.
-Such factors as whether or not your need a detox program or what the length of your residential treatment is can affect the overall length of your recovery program.
+Factors such as whether or not you need a detox program or what the length of your residential treatment is can affect the overall length of your recovery program.

 Some individuals find their recovery journey more complicated when facing a dual diagnosis.
 However, others may realize that fully understanding their mental health conditions helps them achieve long-lasting sobriety.